 The photo above shows Madison Bars, which are two different lengths.
 The longer ones work on walls with double drywall or a finished surface such as tile or paneling.

-In addition, switch box support clips are shown in the photo that can also be used to attach metal outlet boxes to the wallboard.
+Switch box support clips, which can attach metal outlet boxes to the wallboard, are also shown in the photo above.
 They clip onto the front of the electrical switch box with a little force.
 Once the box is in the wall, you tighten the screw, and the clips wedge themselves between the box and the inside of the wall.
 You can also buy electrical switch boxes with built-in switch box support clips.

-In the example below, the hole was made using a Compass saw.
+In the example below, the hole for installing an electrical receptacle box with Madison Bars was made using a Compass saw.
 The metal outlet box was held against the wall, and a pencil line was traced onto the surface.
 Note the notches on the upper right and lower left corners.
 They are to allow for the protruding screws on each side that all gangable metal receptacle boxes of this type have.

 The boxes are gangable by removing one or both sides and screwing the boxes together with additional boxes to make a multi-gang switch or outlet box.
 You can add as many gangs as needed; however, the more gangs, the more difficult it will be to find wall plates to cover the finished work.